Deryck Abel: Biography

+Political activity

-From the sixth form onwards, Abel was active in the Liberal Party, standing unsuccessfully in St Albans at the 1950 general election and Torquay in 1951.
+From the sixth form onwards, Abel was active in the Liberal Party, standing unsuccessfully in St Albans at the 1950 general election and in Torquay in 1951.

 He shared the ambition of other activists like Lord Rea, Nancy Seear, Sir Andrew McFadyean and Leonard Behrens of reshaping and reviving the Liberal Party by leaving behind the internecine divisions of the inter-war period and making the case for a reconciliation of traditions of Gladstonian fiscal policy, individualism and the welfare state collectivism of Sir William Beveridge.
-In 1945, he resigned as Secretary and Editor of the Individualist Society to become Secretary of the Free Trade Union.
+In 1945, he resigned as secretary and editor of the Individualist Society to become secretary of the Free Trade Union.
 He also became editor of the Free Trader, for which he wrote regularly.
-He authored four books, including a centennial business history (The House of Sage 1860-1960).
-He campaigned for a Liberty of the Subject Bill, and was Honorary Treasurer of the Freedom Defence Fund in the Willcock Identity Card case (1951).
+He authored four books, including a centennial business history The House of Sage 1860–1960.
+He campaigned for a Liberty of the Subject Bill, and was honorary treasurer of the Freedom Defence Fund in the Willcock Identity Card case (1951).

-As a free-lance journalist, he contributed to diverse newspapers and other publications, that included The Times, The Irish Times, Neue Zürcher Zeitung, the Winnipeg Free Press, Parliamentary Affairs, Journal of Politics and Far and Wide.
+As a freelance journalist, he contributed to diverse newspapers and other publications, that included The Times, The Irish Times, Neue Zürcher Zeitung, the Winnipeg Free Press, Parliamentary Affairs, Journal of Politics and Far and Wide.

-During the 1950s Abel was a leading proponent of the construction of a Channel Tunnel, linking Britain with France, and published a book on the history and engineering of the tunnel project.
+During the 1950s Abel was a leading proponent of the construction of a Channel Tunnel, to link Britain with France, and published a book on the history and engineering of the tunnel projects.